christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 I would say that Tensorflow brings nothing really new, but **the main advantage is that everything is in one place, and easy to install**, which is very nice.

-Graph visualization brings new informations, and creation of networks directly and integrally from the Python code (without having to write Caffe's NetSpec interface) is great.
+Such as Theano, TensorFlow has taken the bet of symbolic computation which brings lots of **flexibility** to layer definitions and **simplifies coding** with automatic differentiation of equations for the back propagation (gradient descent).
+This enables creation of networks **directly and integrally from the Python code** (without having to write a 'NetSpec' interface such as in Caffe).

+TensorBoard brings what DIGITS brings to Caffe and other deep learning libraries.
+Graph visualization brings informations about the operations that will occur in the processing, that no other library proposes.

-A "best-in-class" work, but difficult to understand the added-value compared with other tools.
+A "best-in-class" work, but it can still be challenging to understand the real added-value compared with other tools.

 A contrario, I would see these main drawbacks :